Travel safely in New Zealand

 No vaccination certificates are required to enter the country.
 The many public and private hospitals provide a high standard of treatment and care.
 Medical services are not free to visitors.

 Health insurance is a must

 On a Working Holiday visa in New Zealand, you must hold medical and comprehensive hospitalisation insurance for the length of your stay.
 It is a requirement from Immigration New Zealand.
-Our simple and flexible travel solution is specially designed for backpackers in New Zealand.
-We've got you covered!
+Orbit Protect provides a simple and flexible travel solution specially designed for backpackers in New Zealand.
+Get your cover on!